What is the History of artificial intelligence? And the earliest discoveries in AI

 Machines or systems with AI always exhibit one of the same kind of features.
 These include analytical capability, problem-solving and observation skills, among others.
 Let’s look at some examples of Artificial Intelligence technology – The world went crazy when Siri and Alexa graced us with their presence.
 These voice-recognition, virtual assistant systems are nothing but examples of Artificial Intelligence.
 Other examples include facial recognition, prediction tools, search engines, email spam filters and self-driving cars!

 Artificial Intelligence future discussions have categorized different types of AI, which are –

 Also known as Artificial Narrow Intelligence (ANI), this is the type that we see around us every day.
 It is goal-oriented and limited to displaying specific actions.
 Some of these tasks include facial and voice recognition, drone robots, recommendations on browsers and so on.
 This means that it can’t do anything other than what it is tasked to do.
 It’s these limitations that lend it the name of narrow or weak Artificial intelligence technology.

 As opposed it is Artificial General Intelligence (AGI).
 It believes that machines can be as conscious as humans.
 As one can see, it is challenging to replicate the human brain perfectly.
 Therefore, this category, so far, is only a work-in-progress, with a notable attempt being Fujitsu-built K, one of the fastest supercomputers made to date.

 3. Artificial superintelligence (ASI) –

-Surpassing the above-mentioned types is Artificial superintelligence (ASI), which strives and might actually accomplish going farther than human minds.
+Surpassing the above-mentioned types is Artificial superintelligence (ASI), which strives and might accomplish going further than human minds.
 Even though this is the real Artificial Intelligence future right now, ASI is an extremely possible, fast-approaching phenomenon in the field of AI.